masa-finance/docs/docs/developers/masa-contracts-staking/@openzeppelin/contracts/token/ERC20/extensions/ERC20Burnable.md

 function increaseAllowance(address spender, uint256 addedValue) external nonpayable returns (bool)
 ```

 _Atomically increases the allowance granted to `spender` by the caller.
-This is an alternative to {approve} that can be used as a mitigation for problems described in {IERC20-approve}.
-Emits an {Approval} event indicating the updated allowance.
+This is an alternative to \{approve\} that can be used as a mitigation for problems described in \{IERC20-approve\}.
+Emits an \{Approval\} event indicating the updated allowance.
 Requirements: - `spender` cannot be the zero address._

 #### Parameters